danielholmes/game-boy-emulator/README.md

 ## Roadmap

+ - Generate operation based on op codes table (see references). typescript includes a way to generate TS code.
  - Rework mmu a little.
 Include tests and use explicit ranges
    - IO should not be a block of memory.
 MMU should defer to registers on individual io devices